Local government in the Isle of Man: Parishes

-The above are civil parishes; the ecclesiastical parishes of the Anglican church have been altered considerably to reflect the geographical distribution of the island's population.
+The above are historic parishes; the ecclesiastical parishes of the Anglican church have been altered considerably to reflect the geographical distribution of the island's population.

 Reforms in the 18th to 21st centuries

 Town districts

 An Act of Tynwald of 1777 provided for the appointment of a High Bailiff for each of the four towns, Castletown, Douglas, "Peeltown" (Peel) and Ramsey, with various judicial and administrative responsibilities.

 The Towns Act 1852 provided for the first elected local authorities in the Island, enabling a board of Town Commissioners to be elected for each of the four towns, with responsibility for street cleaning, lighting and sewerage.
 However, the Act was not adopted by any of the towns, and special Acts were passed establishing Commissioners for each town: Douglas 1860, Ramsey 1865, Castletown 1883 and Peel 1884.
 The boundaries of the town districts have been extended over time to incorporate new developments.

 In 1896, Douglas was incorporated as a municipal borough by the Douglas Municipal Corporation Act 1895, which replaced the Town Commissioners with a municipal corporation entitled "The Mayor, Aldermen and Burgesses of the Borough of Douglas", acting through a borough council, consisting of a mayor, aldermen and councillors.
 In 1989 the office of alderman was abolished, leaving the council composed of the mayor and councillors.
 The 18 councillors are elected from 6 wards, each for a four-year term expiring on 1 May 2012, 2016, and so on.
 The mayor is elected annually by the councillors, usually (but not necessarily) from their own number.
 Although there are no longer any aldermen, the corporation's legal title is unchanged.
 As its name implies, it is a body corporate, but the borough council is not.